9 min read

 Repeat this process for each endpoint you want to assign to a team.

-For organizations managing large numbers of endpoints, the Console API enables programmatic management.
+For organizations managing large numbers of endpoints, the Admin API enables programmatic management.
+The Quicknode CLI is a higher-level alternative for the same operations, useful for scripting and CI workflows without constructing raw HTTP requests.
 This approach is ideal for automation and scaling beyond manual dashboard operations.
+If your organization needs repeatable workflows, use the Admin API or CLI for team operations and endpoint management.

 Tagging Endpoints Programmatically